 Eduard Gurevich was born in 1969 in the city of Donetsk, Ukraine.
 In 1992, he immigrated to Canada and settled in Ontario.

 Since 1993, Eduard has been creating his own art as well as instructing aspiring artists of all ages.
-His educational background consists of a Degree of Arts from the University of the city of Lvov, (Ukraine) and an Illustrator Diploma from Sheridan College, (Canada).
-Eduard is a diverse, original and well-respected artist whose thought-inspiring works convey a variety of themes drawn from his own life experiences and philosphy, as well as the world and people that surround him.
+His educational background consists of a Degree of Arts from the University of the city of Lvov (Ukraine) and an Illustrator Diploma from Sheridan College (Canada).
+Eduard is a diverse, original and well-respected artist whose thought-inspiring works convey a variety of themes drawn from his own life experiences and philosophy, as well as the world and people that surround him.

 He often outlines images in his work in thin dark lines.
 It is frequently one of the final steps in which he tries to elevate the energy of the entire piece.
 Outlined, the colours become brisk and vibrant, and the shapes gain a deeper personality.